 Financial Instruments category Description 1.
-Derivative instruments (non-securitised) having as underlying ISP shares Financial instruments that allow directly or synthetically to take a short position on Intesa Sanpaolo shares: - purchase of put options on ISP shares - sale of call options on ISP shares - linear combinations of the above options (synthetic forwards, collars, etc.) - repurchase agreements on ISP shares (securities lending from brokers on ISP securities and corresponding sale on the market) - Total Return Equity Swap on ISP shares or Contract for Difference on ISP shares - other derivative instruments (non-securitised) with underlying ISP shares.
+Derivative instruments (non- securitised) having as underlying ISP shares Financial instruments that allow directly or synthetically to take a short position on Intesa Sanpaolo shares: - purchase of put options on ISP shares - sale of call options on ISP shares - linear combinations of the above options (synthetic forwards, collars, etc.) - repurchase agreements on ISP shares (securities lending from brokers on ISP securities and corresponding sale on the market) - Total Return Equity Swap on ISP shares or Contract for Difference on ISP shares - other derivative instruments (non-securitised) with underlying ISP shares.
+2. Derivative instruments (non-securitised) with ISP reference entity Financial instruments that allow directly or synthetically to take a short position on the Intesa Sanpaolo name: - Purchase of protection through Credit Default Swaps with ISP reference entity - Repurchase agreements on ISP bonds (securities lending from brokers on ISP securities and corresponding sale on the market) - Total Return Swaps on ISP bonds - other derivative instruments (non-securitised) with underlying ISP bonds 3.
+Other derivative instruments (non-securitised) with underlying assets partially linked to ISP securities Financial instruments similar to those mentioned above on baskets of shares, stock indices, baskets of names, credit indices where ISP is present with a weight exceeding 20%.

-2. Derivative instruments (non-securitised) with ISP reference entity Other derivative instruments (non-securitised) with underlying assets partially linked to ISF securities on baskets of shares, stock indices, baskets of names, 4.
-Short investment instruments (other than non-securitised derivatives) linked to the ISF security ETFs) with a short investment strategy with underlying:
+4. Short investment instruments (other than non-securitised derivatives) linked to the ISP security

+Other financial instruments (such as Certificates and ETFs) with a short investment strategy with underlying: